Canon EOS 10D Damaged CF Pin Repair Service

 Before shipping your camera, please examine your memory cards.
 We have found that the cards themselves are often damaged at the same time as the pins, and a damaged card could break your camera again!
 If there is any doubt, you can send the card too (please backup all images first), and we can often repair that as well - included in the price.

-Turn-around time for this internet special is 7-10 business days from when we receive your pre-paid repair to the time we ship it back UPS Ground.
+Turn-around time for this service is 3-4 weeks from when we receive your pre-paid repair to the time we ship it back UPS Ground.
 If you need a rush, let us know and we can negotiate a date and rush charge.
-Please note that business days are Tuesday-Saturday, LeZot Camera Repair is closed Sundays and Mondays.
+Please note that business days are Monday-Saturday, LeZot Camera Repair is closed Sundays.

 Upon purchase, ship camera to: